 In Magic the Gathering, a Manland is a land that can attack or block like a creature.
 Typically this involves paying the activation cost on the card to animate the land into a creature for a turn and attacking with it.

 Marking a card or a deck is a form of cheating.
 A marked card (or group of cards or even entire decks) has physical qualities that distinguish from the rest of the deck.

 This allows the player to know where certain cards are in their deck.
-Common forms of marking include: bent cards, unevenly worn cards or sleeves, Translucent sleeves that reveal marking on the cards inside, a single wrapped foil card, using multiple similar looking sleeves for one deck, or using some worn out grimy sleeves and some fresh new sleeves in the same deck.
+Common forms of marking include: bent cards, unevenly worn cards or sleeves, translucent sleeves that reveal marking on the cards inside, a single warped foil card, using multiple similar looking sleeves for one deck, or using some worn out grimy sleeves and some fresh new sleeves in the same deck.

 If you suspect your opponent of doing this, call the judge!
 Some new players can have marked cards without doing it intentionally or knowingly.